hyf152632/happy_coding/src/code_style/thinking_in_ramda/content.md

 - It makes algorithms clearer.
 By focusing only on the functions being combined, we get a better sense of what’s going on without the data arguments getting in the way.

-- It forces us to think more about the transformation being done than about the data being transformed.
+- **It forces us to think more about the transformation being done than about the data being transformed**.

 - It helps us think about our functions as generic building blocks that can work with different kinds of data, rather than thinking about them as operations on a particular kind of data.
 By giving the data a name, we’re anchoring our thoughts about where we can use our functions.
 By leaving the data argument out, it allows us to be more creative.